paulinejdavis/CV/README.md

 to increase user time by 4 minutes on websites.
 - Created and managed content across multiple platforms solving PR and radio broadcast challenges with engineering and data solutions.

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (August 2022 - December 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
-- you might also mention aspects some other skills/knowledge listed below:
-- OOP, TDD, MVC, DDD
-- Agile/XP
-- Ruby, Rails, JavaScript
-- RSpec, Jasmine
+- an intense 16-weeks software development bootcamp
+- Object-oriented design methods including MVC and DDD methods
+- utilising test driven development red, green, refactor approach to programming in RSpec, Jest & Cypress.
+- Pair programming & agile working methods during all group projects, challenges and assignments

-#### Your University / College (start_date to end_date)
+#### Manchester Metropolitan University

-- Subject, any specialisms
-- Grade
+- BA Hons Humanities
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+- English & American Studies
+- Completed the second year in Boston

-## Hobbies
+## :octocat:Hobbies

-- **Zumba**: A newfound hobby but really loving it.
+ - :dancer: A newfound hobby but really loving it.
- - **Films**: Love all things cinema including foreign films
+ - :movie_camera: Love all things cinema including foreign films
- - **Gym time**: I love working out and try to do so everyday
+ - :dash: I love working out and try to do so everyday
- - **Travel**: Like everyone I love travelling in any capacity.
+ - :earth_africa: Like everyone I love travelling in any capacity.
- - **Foodie**: Love discovering new dishes and restaurants
+ - :fork_and_knife: Love discovering new dishes and restaurants

  <!-- Badge Links -->
  [LinkedIn]: https://img.shields.io/badge/LinkedIn-%232A6AC7?style=for-the-badge&logo=linkedin